eclipse/milo/README.md

 Milo is an open-source implementation of OPC UA.
 It includes a high-performance stack (channels, serialization, data structures, security) as well as client and server SDKs built on top of the stack.

-While this project has existed for some time, it is new to the Eclipse foundation and is therefore considered to be in [incubation](https://eclipse.org/projects/dev_process/development_process.php#6_2_3_Incubation).
-While in incubation it will continue to use `0.x.x` versions.

 Stack Overflow tag: [milo](http://stackoverflow.com/questions/tagged/milo)

 Mailing list: https://dev.eclipse.org/mailman/listinfo/milo-dev